What is a side hustle?

 The same thing applies to your baking.
 If you operate a cake truck on weekends, you better keep coming out with new innovations and varieties.
 Customers will invariably come back for your flagship ice-cream cake but, some will get sick of it.

+What is a side hustle?
+Answer it only if it is meaningful to you.
 Therefore, be courageous and start your next side hustle, make the first step and name your business.
 In this era, you have to treat yourself as a business person even though you are under a salary.
 You sell your skills and your employer lease it on a monthly basis.
 Once you see yourself in business, building a side hustle into a business becomes logical.